 HP punches well above its weight with this device.

 The laptop has 8GB of RAM and a 1TB HDD, both of which are upgradable.
-The 52WHr battery isn’t terrible, but it definitely leaves something to be desired.
-But, when you step back and look at the whole picture, you realize you are definitely getting your money’s worth with the HP Pavillion Gaming Laptop.
+The 52WHr battery isn’t terrible, but definitely leaves something to be desired.
+Still, if you step back and look at the whole picture, you are definitely getting your money’s worth with this one.

 It’s sturdy, the green accents aren’t overwhelming, and like the previously mentioned HP Omen 15, this budget gaming laptop rocks Bang & Olufsen speakers.
 You should definitely consider the HP Pavillion Gaming Laptop when you go shopping for your next gaming laptop.

 Like the last two cheap gaming laptops, the Asus TUF FX505 features a 15.6-inch 1080p display.
 But, instead of a 60Hz display, Asus managed to add a 120Hz display to this $865 machine, giving it quite the competitive advantage.
 Asus also added an ethernet port, an HDMI port, one 2.0 and two 3.0 USB-A ports, and an audio jack.

 The FX505 has quite the competitive advantage.

 Instead of an Intel CPU, Asus added the AMD Ryzen 7 3750h CPU to this device.
 Alongside that, they threw in Nvidia’s GeForce GTX 1650 GPU, 8GB of RAM, and a 512GB NVMe SSD.
 Thankfully, the RAM and storage are upgradable, but 8GB of RAM is just fine for gaming.